-Verification, validation and calibration are different but interrelated processes that are at times conflated with each other and interpreted as synonymous.
-Furthermore, their interpretation and application vary from industry to industry.
+Verification, validation and calibration are different but interrelated processes that are often confused.
 Ask three people what these terms mean, and you will get three different answers.
-Please feel free to chime in with your own perspective by leaving us a comment below.

 At a basic level, the three terms may be defined as follows:

-- Verification ensures the correct operation of equipment or a process according to its stated operating specifications; and
+- Verification ensures the correct operation of equipment or a process according to its stated operating specifications

 Calibration: Is it accurate?